 2. Grease Trap Sizing Using Gravity Flow Rates

-Under this method, the grease trap is sized according to the grease waste pipe’s diameter.
-According to the Uniform Plumbing Code, the maximum flow rate for a waste diameter pipe is 20 gpm.
+Under this method, the sizing is according to the grease waste pipe’s diameter.
+According to the Uniform Plumbing Code, the maximum flow rate for a waste diameter pipe is 20 gallons per minute (GMP).

-If you choose a two-minute drainage period, you would need a 10 gpm – rated grease trap.
-Basically, for this specific case, you must make sure that the volume of the sink feeding into the grease trap –rated 10gpm doesn’t exceed 25 gallons.
+If you choose a two-minute drainage period, you would need a 10 gallons per minute gpm – rated grease trap.
+Basically, for this specific case, you must make sure that the volume of the sink feeding into the grease trap –rated 10 gallons per minute gpm doesn’t exceed 25 gallons.

 Determining the right size of a grease trap is key.
 However, the determination isn’t always easy, especially given how complicated and messy the world of grease trap selection is.

-Hopefully, this guide has been successful in teaching you how to determine the right size for your grease trap.
+Hopefully, this guide has been successful in teaching you how to size a grease trap for your restaurant or institution's sinks.

 If you need any help don't hesitate to reach out to us!